igorksk/igorksk/README.md

 ### 🧭 About Me
 🔹 Passionate about coding and building innovative projects
-🔹 Specializing in **C#, .NET, ASP.NET Core, JavaScript, TypeScript, React, SQL Server, Azure, Cosmos DB, Python**
+🔹 Specializing in **C#, .NET, ASP.NET Core, JavaScript, TypeScript, React, SQL Server, Azure, Python**
 🔹 Enjoy collaborating on open-source and sharing knowledge

 ---